-Working from home, on-the-hoof, or more generally working in temporary and transient locations, changes the information risks compared to working in purpose-built offices.
+Working from home, on-the-hoof, or more generally working in temporary and transient locations, changes the information risks compared to working in purpose-built corporate offices.
 Mostly, the risks increase in line with the complexities of remote access, portability and physical dispersion … but offsetting that, off-site working can be convenient, productive and popular, and there are business continuity advantages too, not least during a pandemic.

-Implementing appropriate security controls makes it work, on the whole, with security awareness being an essential part of the mix.
+Implementing appropriate security controls is an essential part of making it work, with security awareness being a key part of the mix.

 Although some kinds of work necessarily remain bound to particular physical locations by the production machinery and resources, the workers themselves are gradually being set free by automation.
 The nature of work is changing too.
 This decade has seen the rapid ascendance of tech-enabled social networking, crossing organizational boundaries and further blurring the distinction between our work and private/home lives.

-- Explain the information risk arising from working off-site;
+- Explain the information risk arising from working off-site e.g. at home;

 - Expand on the associated information security controls of all kinds – cybersecurity plus physical security, administrative controls, compliance controls and more;

-- Motivate people to take more care over information entrusted to them when working off-site
+- Motivate workers to take care over information entrusted to them when working off-site.

 An awareness and training module about the information security aspects of working from home, on the road, or from other off-site locations.